Distributionally robust inventory control when demand is a martingale: Main results

 For $t \in [1,T]$, the cost incurred in period $t$ equals

 where $z_+ \stackrel{\Delta}{=} \max(z,0), z_- \stackrel{\Delta}{=} \max(-z,0), z \in \bbr$.
 As a notational convenience, we also define $C(x,d) \stackrel{\Delta}{=} b(d- x)_+ + (x- d)_+$.

-As in \citet{Iyengar}, to avoid later possible concerns about measurability, throughout we make the minor technical assumption that all relevant demand distributions have rational support, and all policies $\pi$ considered are restricted to order rational quantities (i.e. not irrational quantities such as $\sqrt{2}$), and the relevant problem primitives $x_0, \mu, U, b$ (corresponding to initial inventory level, mean demand, bound on support of demand, and backorder penalty respectively) also belong to ${\mathcal Q}^+$, with $x_0,\mu \in [0,U]$.
+As in \citet{Iyengar}, to avoid later possible concerns about measurability, throughout we make the minor technical assumption that all relevant demand distributions have rational support, and all policies $\pi$ considered are restricted to order rational quantities (i.e. not irrational quantities such as $\sqrt{2}$), and the relevant problem primitives $x_0, \mu, U, b$ (corresponding to initial inventory level, mean demand, bound on support of demand, and backorder penalty respectively) also belong to ${\mathcal Q}^+$, with $x_0,\mu \in [0,U]$, where ${\mathcal Q}^+$ is the set of all non-negative rational numbers.
 Under this assumption, it may be easily verified (due to the finiteness and non-negativity of all relevant cost functions) that all relevant functions arising in the various DP which we shall later define are sufficiently regular, e.g. measurable, integrable, and finite-valued.
 For clarity of exposition, and in light of this assumption, we do not dwell further on related questions of measurability, and instead refer the interested reader to the excellent reference \citet{Puterman14} for further discussion.